 Schizophrenia Whitepaper

-Orchid's team of genetic experts has developed a genetic risk score (GRS) for schizophrenia.
+Orchid's team of genetic experts has released a genetic risk score (GRS) for schizophrenia.

 Written by Orchid Team

-Orchid has developed advanced genetic risk scores (GRS) for a variety of diseases.
+Orchid has released advanced genetic risk scores (GRS) for a variety of diseases.
 Here we present our data on our GRS of schizophrenia.

 Schizophrenia